 Other cases of low dysphagia can usually be treated with surgery.

-inserting a stent
+Inserting a stent

 Cleft lip and palate

-Dysphagia caused by narrowing of the oesophagus
+Narrowing of the oesophagus

-This may be treated with a type of surgery called dilatation to widen the oesophagus.
+Narrowing of the oesophagus may be treated with a type of surgery called dilatation to widen the oesophagus.

-Dysphagia caused by gastro-oesophageal reflux disease (GORD)
+Gastro-oesophageal reflux disease (GORD)

-Dysphagia caused by GORD can be treated by using special thickened feeds instead of your usual breast or formula milk, and sometimes with medication.
+Dysphagia caused by gastro-oesophageal reflux disease (GORD) can be treated using special thickened feeds instead of your usual breast or formula milk.
+Sometimes medication may also be used.